 You might also be interested in...

-- event Maddalena, Margherita, Marta and the others in Buttigliera Alta
+- event The Mysteries of Ranverso in Buttigliera Alta

-- event Christmas concert in Sant'Ambrogio di Torino
+- event Conference on the Shroud in Sant'Ambrogio

 - campaign Novalesa 726-2026, 1300 years since the foundation of the abbey